marius311/marius311.github.io/_posts/2015-07-13-stats-about-cosmology-at-home.md

 I'm currently one of the main developers at C@H. In planning some upgrades, we needed to take a detailed look at some stats about our users.
 Then we thought, this is cool information that others might be interested in too!
 So here it is.
 There's also an IPython [notebook](http://nbviewer.ipython.org/github/marius311/marius311.github.io/blob/master/public/posts/ch/stats.ipynb) if you're curious how these plots were made or would like to do something similar for your own @Home project.

 C@H has been around since 2007 and over the years about 50,000 unique computers have run a computation for us.
 The number of active computers, that is any which have returned a result in the last month, currently sits at about 5700.
+The data in the remainder of this post are going to be about just these computers.
 Based on IP addresses, here's where they're located:

 <img src="/public/posts/ch/world.svg" alt="World" title="Obviously this blue part here is the land...">